mairooni/Flink-TornadoVM-Artifact/README.md

 ## Evaluation

 ### End-To-End Speedups
-The end-to-end execution time is the **Job Runtime** outputted by Flink when the execution is completed.
+The end-to-end execution time is the **Job Runtime** produced by Flink when the execution is completed.
 E.g.,

 ```bash